 - Buttons that easily drive action

-A/B testing helps ensure you choose the best options for these elements and helps you messaging get better over time.
+A/B testing helps ensure you choose the best options for these elements and helps your messaging get better over time.
 You also want to think about segmenting your list and creating messages that target the various segments.

 Here are a few things we know are in the algorithm:

-- valuable content produced on a consistent basis > 1/ week
+- valuable content produced consistently> 1/ week

 - value is assessed objectively based on shares, comments, and other social signals